seahyinghang8/asst5/README.md

 # Page Rank in Spark

+## Summary
+Spark is a general-purpose distributed data processing engine that is suitable for use in a wide range of circumstances.
+In this assignment you will learn to use the PySpark Python API for Spark, and will be implementing a Page Rank algorithm leveraging Spark.

+A quick overview on Spark:
+1. A Spark application runs as independent processes, coordinated by the SparkSession object in the driver program.
+2. The resource or cluster manager assigns tasks to workers, one task per partition.
+3. A task applies its unit of work to the dataset in its partition and outputs a new partition dataset.
+Because iterative algorithms apply operations repeatedly to data, they benefit from caching datasets across iterations.
+4. Results are sent back to the driver application or can be saved to disk.

 ## First things first: VM Setup

 You can follow the same instructions as in programming assignment 3's VM setup (https://github.com/stanford-cs149/asst3/blob/master/cloud_readme.md) to create another instance with the same configuration (or continue using the one you already created).